Public accountability meeting

 The meeting is made up from members of the Executive Board, other Chief Officers and Heads of Department.
 It supported by performance and change management / planning staff.

-The Commissioner and the Chief Constable chair the meeting jointly because both expect the police service to be performing at its best and both have a role in ensuring actions are delivered by the teams reporting into them.
+The Commissioner, Chief Constable and Chief Fire Officer chair the meeting jointly because they all expect their services to be performing at its best and all have a role in ensuring actions are delivered by the teams reporting into them.

-Jointly chairing the meeting also embeds the Commissioner and the Chief’s philosophy of working in close partnership.
+Jointly chairing the meeting also embeds their philosophy of working in close partnership.

-Output of the Public accountability meeting is provided to the Police and Crime Panel for North Yorkshire on a quarterly basis.
+Output of the Public accountability meeting is provided to the Police, Fire and Crime Panel for North Yorkshire on a quarterly basis.

-Following these meetings, the Commissioner and Chief Constable will publish monthly reports detailing the performance of North Yorkshire Police.
-These are available from October 2013 onwards.
+Following these meetings, the Commissioner, Chief Constable and Chief Fire officer will publish monthly reports detailing the performance of North Yorkshire Police and North Yorkshire Fire and Rescue Service.

 To ask the Board a question